-In the lead-up to the 2011 NSW election, the NRMA launched its Seeing Red on Roads campaign, which saw over 12,000 Members have their say on what roads were in most need of being fixed.
+It’s not the first time we’ve ran this initiative.
+In the lead-up to the 2011 NSW election, we launched the Seeing Red on Roads campaign, which saw over 12,000 Members have their say on what roads were in most need of being fixed.

 Many of the major traffic and road problems identified by this campaign have since been upgraded or are in the process of being addressed.
 These include the Pacific Highway, NorthConnex, WestConnex, sections of the Princes Highway and the North-West Rail.

-Authorised by Sam Giddings, 9A York Street Sydney NSW 2000.
+Authorised by Sam Giddings, National Roads and Motorists' Association Limited, 9A York Street Sydney NSW 2000.